lee850220/1071-NSYSU_Advanced_Computer_Network/HW3/README.md

 Environment:
 You can practice construct 4 host on the mininet and they can "ping" each other.

-To view [HW1.zip](https://github.com/lee850220/1071-NSYSU_Advanced_Computer_Network/blob/master/HW1/HW1.zip) in detail.
+Other example to view [2018 Advanced Computer Networks Homework 3.pdf](https://github.com/lee850220/1071-NSYSU_Advanced_Computer_Network/blob/master/HW3/2018%20Advanced%20Computer%20Networks%20Homework%203.pdf) in detail.

 - - -

 ## ChangeLog
 Ver.
 1.0
 Multiple Client with fixed number.
 Allow username or roomname include whitespace.
 Change specified mode command.

 Ver.
 1.1